 Getting Started With Veganism

-Yet nearly everyone pays other people to kill animals for them.
+Yet these same people pay other people to slaughter animals for them...

 Clearly, something is not in sync here.

 The most prominent and universal of these beliefs is that it is wrong to cause harm to animals.

 As the following graphic 8-minute video, that documents standard industry procedures that animals go through on their way to supermarkets and butchers, makes abundantly clear...

 Eating animals causes them immense harm.

 "Yes, but we need to eat animals to survive, right?"